MicheleChierchia/UnityCodeSmellAnalyzer/README.md

 ## ProjectAnalyzer (Recommended)

 **ProjectAnalyzer** is the modern orchestration tool for UnityLint.
-It automates the entire analysis pipeline (code analysis, code smells, metadata analysis, and meta-smells) and generates a professional, interactive HTML dashboard.
+It automates the entire analysis pipeline (code analysis, code smells, metadata analysis, and meta-smells) over the entire **Git history** of a project.
+It analyzes each commit sequentially and generates a professional, interactive HTML history dashboard.

 ### How to Use it